Betterment Scam Betterment rating

 Is Betterment Scam?

-Betterment is definitely not a scam.
-The company makes money by charging clients a yearly management fee, which is a percentage of the entire value of the account.
-The rate is 0.25% of the account balance (Charles Schwab charges nothing for the same service).
+Betterment is not a scam.
+The company makes money by charging clients an annual management fee, which is a percentage of the total portfolio value.
+This fee is 0.25% of the account balance (Charles Schwab charges nothing for the same service).

 Is Betterment Insured and Regulated?

-Betterment.com does not provide accounts insured by the FDIC.
-It’s a brokerage, so there is a chance of losing money just like with any other investment firm.
-Betterment Securities is registered with the SEC (Securities Exchange Commission).
-The firm is also part of the Financial Industry Regulatory Authority (FINRA) and the Securities Investor Protection Corporation (SIPC).
+Betterment.com does not offer accounts that are insured by the FDIC.
+As a broker, there is a chance of losing money, just like with any other brokerage.
+Betterment Securities is a registered broker-dealer with the SEC (Securities Exchange Commission).
+The firm is also a member of the Financial Industry Regulatory Authority (FINRA) and the Securities Investor Protection Corporation (SIPC).

-Betterment’s involvement with these organizations means they follow all rules in the investment sector.
-The only risk to a client is if Betterment fails and liquidates.
-In that case, SIPC insurance covers client accounts up to $500,000 (including $250,000 in cash).
+Being a member of these three groups means they follow all the rules and regulations of the investing industry.
+The main risk for investors is if Betterment shuts down and has to close its business.
+In that case, SIPC insurance protects accounts up to $500,000 (including $250,000 in cash).

 Betterment BBB Rating and Complaints

-The Better Business Bureau shows that Betterment has a BBB rating of F. There are 97 resolved Betterment complaints on the site – click here to see.
+A check on the Better Business Bureau website shows Betterment’s BBB rating is F. There are 97 closed Betterment complaints on the site - click here to see.

 Betterment BBB Review